huan/pure-typescript/README.md

 # pure-typescript
-Pure Typescript Loader for Node & Browser with Zero Setting
+Pure Typescript Loader for running typescript death easy as javascript

-**DO NOT USE ME IN PRODUCTION(YET)**
-**BECAUSE I AM UNDER HEAVY DEVELOPMENT NOW**
+# Goal

+1. TypeScript be treated as First Class Citizen
+1. Support Pure TypeScript modules/library in node_moduels(done by [#1](https://github.com/zixia/pure-typescript/issues/1)
+2. Zero Configuration in Server(in progress)
+2. One Line Configuration in Browser(TBD [#2](https://github.com/zixia/pure-typescript/issues/2))

+# Requirement

+Those requirements are little bleeding edge because I believe pure typescript developers would love them.(I am)

+1. NodeJS v6 or above
+1. TypeScript v2 or above

 # Why Pure TypeScript?

 I love typescript(because of angular 2), and I switched all my javascript code to typescript now, including my server components.

-I also would like to write pure typescript npm modules, which I think is no need to compile to javascript any more, because my environment is a `full typescript stack`.
+I also would like to write pure typescript npm modules, which I think there is no need to compile to javascript any more, because my environment is a `full typescript stack`, compile should only be ran at the final executation step.

+There also many developers have the same idea as me.(see: The PAINs of Pure TypeScript Developer)

-But there's no such a tool for me to run typescript smoothly for my need. for example:
+But there's no such a tool for us to run typescript smoothly for our need. for example:

 1. `ts-node` don't support load pure typescript library/module in node_modules directory
 2. `tsconfig.json` is a too complicated
 3. `typings.json` is too complicated
 4. `index.d.ts` is too complicated
-5. set default file extension to `.ts`
+5. default file extension should be `.ts`, and should be the first dependencies file extention
 5. run typescript in browser needs a lot of configuration(too complicated)
-1. `.ts` is not the first dependencies file extention search 1st order

-I believe that run typescript should as easy as run `node` in server, or `javascript` in browser, this is the reason I decided to write a new tool to solve those problems.
+I believe that run typescript should be put at first class, and be ran as easy as `node` in server, or `javascript` in browser, without any more complicated configures. this is the reason I decided to write this new tool `pure-typescript` to make pure-typescript developers more happy.

-# Goal

-1. Support Pure TypeScript modules/library in node_moduels
-2. Run typescript as Zero-Configuration
-2. One Line Configuration in browser to run Pure TypeScript directly

-# The PAIN of Pure Typescript Developer
+# The PAINs of Pure Typescript Developer

 * [Can't have a "pure" typescript library.](https://github.com/Microsoft/TypeScript/issues/5225#issuecomment-147492261)
 * [Fail to load pure typescript module from node_moules](https://github.com/TypeStrong/ts-node/issues/155)